-Sugar, bananas, coffee and knitted blouses and skirts were among the 20 most valuable Guatemalan export products in 2015.
+Sugar, bananas, coffee and nutmeg spices were among the 20 most valuable Guatemalan export products in 2017.

 The following list shows on which products Guatemalan exporters earned the most revenue.
 Unlike most information currently available on the web, the items below are detailed at the 4-digit tariff code level.
 These items can help entrepreneurs identify more precisely which products in which the Guatemala has strong competitive advantages compared with other nations — and therefore opportunities for trade partnerships.

 Most Valuable Guatemalan Export Products